 Our employees executing strategy function as the conduit, translating the value of this nurtured social capital into tangible benefits for customers, partners, and the community.

 Natural Capital

-engagement, while requiring resources, represent a necessary trade-off to foster a sustainable value chain.
+Supplier screening and community engagement, while requiring resources, represent a necessary trade-off to foster a sustainable value chain.

 Intellectual Capital